-This creamy spinach artichoke chicken skillet turns my favorite dip into a rich, cheesy, weeknight dinner my whole family loves.
-I nestle golden chicken breasts in a luscious sauce made with fresh spinach, meaty artichoke hearts, garlic, and Parmesan cheese.
-With just one skillet and under an hour from start to finish, this is the perfect easy chicken dinner for busy weeknights.
-Serve over rice, pasta, or alongside steamed veggies for a complete meal that feels indulgent but comes together effortlessly.
+My creamy spinach artichoke chicken recipe turns my favorite dip into a rich and cheesy weeknight dinner my whole family loves!
+I nestle golden chicken breasts in a luscious cream sauce made with fresh spinach, meaty artichoke hearts, garlic, and Parmesan cheese.
+With just one skillet and under an hour from start to finish, this is the perfect easy chicken dinner for busy weeknights!

 Chicken Breasts with Spinach and Artichoke Cream Sauce